Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Benchbase.md

 We can see that the overall throughput is close to the target and that scaled-out drivers (2 pods with 8 threads each) have similar results as a monolithic driver (1 pod with 16 threads).

-To see the summary of experiment `1726658756` you can simply call `python benchbase.py -e 1726658756 summary`.
+To see the summary again you can simply call `bexperiments summary -e 1708411664` with the experiment code.

 ### Detailed Evaluation